Preventative measures and early diagnosis can help reduce the risk of children developing diabetes.

 managing the risk

-- Get to, or maintain a healthy weight.
+- Get to or maintain a healthy weight.

 - Choose healthy foods and eat regular meals.
-Look for Low GI options that allow for a slower release of glucose into the blood stream.
+Look for low-GI options that allow for a slower release of glucose into the blood stream.

 - Lean proteins, legumes and fish are other good options.